-If you were a victim of a hit in a truck accident, you should reach out to experienced Oakland truck accident attorneys to determine how to handle your situation so that you can receive fair money compensation for your injuries.
+If you were a victim of a truck accident, you should reach out to experienced Oakland personal injury attorneys to determine how to handle your situation so that you can receive fair monetary compensation for your injuries.

 Trucking accidents are a significant threat to passenger vehicle occupants.
 The weight of large trucks and tractor-trailers contributes significantly to the danger of the environment for passenger vehicle occupants on major roadways.
 According to the Insurance Institute for Highway Safety and the Highway Loss Data Institute, 4,119 people died in large-truck crashes in 2019, and 67% were occupants of cars or other passenger vehicles.
 The number of truck accident fatalities in 2019 increased by 31% from 2009.

 Truck accidents pose more danger than normal accidents because of the disproportionate weight and height of the large trucks in comparison to standard passenger vehicles.
 Trucks often weigh twenty to thirty times as much as passenger vehicles.
 Given the additional pressure of sheer weight on their brakes, trucks aren’t able to stop as quickly as standard cars, and the force of trucks can end up crushing smaller vehicles.
 Moreover, trucks have a greater ground clearance, which can result in smaller vehicles underriding trucks in serious crashes.
 Because of the weakness of a truck’s breaks, the danger of an accident is heightened in bad weather conditions.

 There is a wide array of trucking accidents and commercial truck accidents that occur regularly.
 Some of the common instances involve:

 - Large Commercial Vehicles, such as UPS, FedEx, Con-Way Transportation, ABR Freight Systems

 - Dump Trucks

 - Cement Trucks